HuangRunHua/PicsCase/PicsMac 1.0 Release Notes.md

 ## Image Export
 ### Features
 - Users can export the picture after adding the device shell to any position on the device disk.
-The picture which exports from PicsMac is in `.png` format by default.
+The picture which exports from PicsCase is in `.png` format by default.
 - Users can quickly export pictures through the command+E shortcut key.

 ## Background View